-On an island, wildlife populations are constrained and wild areas are limited by the size of the landmass.
-Unlike their continental counterparts wildlife populations are unable to disperse beyond the island’s boundaries, limiting their collective ability to adapt to changing conditions.
-For most species, the influx of new genes from an outside population is extremely unlikely making the conservation of the existing gene pool that much more important.
+Islands constitute a special class of ecosystem management.
+On an island, like Sri Lanka, wildlife populations are constrained, and wild areas are limited by the size of the landmass.
+Because wildlife populations are unable to disperse beyond the island’s boundaries, their collective ability to adapt to changing conditions are limited.
+For most species, the influx of new genes from an outside population is extremely unlikely, making the conservation of the existing gene pool that much more important.

 To chart the actual extent of usable connector forest cover and wilderness connections within the island of Sri Lanka.
 (The actual ground situation of an area and its use by wildlife is often different to the existing charted maps).